• /

 3. Select a monitor type, then fill in all required fields.

-4. You can add tags, change the period, or select a different runtime version.
+4. You can add tags, change the period, select from multiple browser or emulated device configurations, or select a different runtime version.
 For ping and simple browser monitors, you can add a validation string.
-You can use the advanced options to enable substring monitoring for the following types of response validations:
+You can use advanced options to enable additional capabilities:

 • Verify SSL (for ping and simple browser).
 This option verifies the validity of the SSL certificate chain.
 It can be duplicated by running the following syntax: